entigolabs/entigo-infralib-agent/README.md

 Infralib modules may use `{{ .tmodule.type }}` in their default input files to replace it with the name of the module used in the config.

-### Including terraform files in steps
+### Including files in steps

-It's possible to include terraform files in steps by adding the files into a `./config/<stepName>/include` subdirectory.
+It's possible to include files in steps by adding the files into a `./config/<stepName>/include` subdirectory.
 File names can't include `main.tf`, `provider.tf` or `backend.conf` as they are reserved for the agent.
-Files will be copied into the step directory which is used by terraform as step context.
+For ArgoCD, reserved name is `argocd.yaml` and a named file for every module `module-name.yaml`.
+Files will be copied into the step directory which is used by terraform and ArgoCD as step context.